Ty-R/test-demo/README.md

 ## Testing

 The aim is to test this UI and API using a variety of different tools and techniques.
-It's worth bearing in mind that is will be an ongoing project to explore different approaches to testing, so some tests may overlap, and some areas may not yet be covered.
+It's worth bearing in mind that this will be an ongoing project to explore different approaches to testing, so some tests may overlap, and some areas may not yet be covered.

 ### Usage

-Both the UI and API have their own respective tests, and in order to run those, you need to `cd` to their corresponding directories.
+Both the UI and API have their own respective tests, and in order to run those, you need to `cd` to their directories.

 ```sh
 # Run system tests